CHZone/toy_template_engine/README.md

 # toy_template_engine
-This is a stuipid template engine!
+This is a toy template engine!
+It can converts text that contains specific tags to HTML text.

 # Basic Usage
 First set the template file directory in class chzone.template_engine.utils.ConstantValue, stupid design!